-Area: SMT - T erms of Reference Control As previously stated, the Diversity and Inclusion Action Plan will be reviewed through SMT going forward.
-Assessment: Design \checkmark Compliance × Findings / Implications We confirmed that the DAG reviewed the Action Plan Tracker on a business as usual for TFN.
+Control As previously stated, the Diversity and Inclusion Action Plan will be e reviewed through SMT going forward.
+Assessment: Design ✓ Compliance × Findings / We confirmed that the DAG reviewed the Action Plan Tracker on a • business as usual for TFN.
 We obtained a copy of the latest Term requirement to monitor the Diversity and Inclusion Action Plan.
-Ho s of Reference for SMT and by reviewed c onfirmed the inclus sion of the Management Management will ensure that the frequency at which the Senior Responsible Owner: Date: Priority: Action 5 Management Team will review the Diversity and Inclusion Action Plan Tracker (minimum quarterly) is included in the Terms of Reference.
-Senior Management Team Complete by end of June 2023 Low
+Ho ns of Reference for SMT and by reviewed confirmed the inclus ion of the Implications Management business as usual for TFN.
+We obtained a copy of the latest Term ns of Reference for SMT and by reviewed confirmed the inclus ion of the